darrny/DarrnyDotCom/README.md

-# **Darren Lim - Portfolio 🌐**
+# **DarrnyDotCom 🌐**

-**Darren Lim's Portfolio** is a personal website showcasing my work, skills, and achievements as a Computer Science student at NUS.
+**DarrnyDotCom** is a personal website showcasing my work, skills, and achievements as a Computer Science student at NUS.
 This site highlights various projects, including **AI** and **Cybersecurity** work, and offers insights into my technical skillset, including frontend and backend development, AI & Machine Learning, and more.

 ---